Reviews

 What you do not get is a Welcome Panel that makes it easy to turn on tool sets and useful features.
 Conspicuous for its absence is the Firewall Configuration Tool, for instance.

 GUFW, a standard Internet firewall application with its simple Firewall Configuration panel in most Linux distros, is not installed.
-That is a critical oversight, especially for new users who need a reminder to add the firewall security.
+That is a critical oversight, especially for new users who need a reminder to add firewall security.

 Installation and Observations